mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

      - Description
    * - **Python**
      - No
      - Nowadays, most Linux distributions include a pre-installed version of Python 3.
-If this is not the case, instructions on how to install a recent Python version can be found in Python’s [Beginners Guide](https://wiki.python.org/moin/BeginnersGuide/Download).
+If this is not the case, instructions on how to install a recent Python version can be found in Python’s [documentation](https://www.python.org/doc/).
 As noted in this guide, Python should be installed via the distribution’s package manager if possible.
    * - **C++ compiler**
      - No
      - Most Linux distributions provide the [GNU Compiler Collection](https://gcc.gnu.org/) (GCC), which includes a C++ compiler, as part of their software repositories.
 If this is the case, it can be installed via the distribution's package manager.